frank-chris/networked-sort-in-go/README.md

 * outputFilePath: output file
 * configFilePath: path to the config file

-Edit and use `src/run-demo.sh` to run the program with the testcases by starting several servers at the same time (the script provided is for 4 servers).
+Edit and use `src/run-demo.sh` to run the program with the test cases by starting several servers at the same time (the script provided is for 4 servers).

 Make it executable
 ```